 Proper Spice Storage: Keep Your Pantry Fresh

-- Store in airtight containers away from heat, light, and moisture.
+- Store in airtight containers away from heat, light, and moisture

-- Label and date all spice jars to track freshness.
+- Label and date all spice jars

-- Keep frequently used spices in easy-to-reach places.
+- Keep frequently used spices easily accessible

 Common Mistakes to Avoid